OpenIdentityPlatform/OpenIDM/README.md

 standard RESTful interfaces also offer ultimate flexibility so that you can customize and develop the product to fit the requirements of your deployment.

-OpenIDM allows multiple sources of identity to be brought together for policy and workflow based management that puts you in control of the data.
-Consume, transform and feed data to external sources in order to maintain control over identity of users, devices and things.

-A modern UI experience that allows you manage your data without writing a single line of code, while standard RESTful interfaces give you the ultimate in flexibility to develop as you see fit.

 The project is led by ForgeRock who integrate the [OpenAM][openam_project_page], [OpenIDM][project_page], [OpenDJ][opendj_project_page], [OpenICF][openicf_project_page], and [OpenIG][openig_project_page] open source projects to provide a quality-assured [ForgeRock Identity Platform][identity_platform].
 Support, professional services, and